landeaux/spawa-server/.github/ISSUE_TEMPLATE/generic-issue-template.md

 Description text goes here...

 ## Dependencies
+The following dependencies must be resolved before work on this issue can begin:
 - [ ] Dependency 1
 - [ ] Dependency 2
 - [ ] Dependency 3